-The first approximately 32 months following the pilot project implementation had a number of valuable successes and learning experiences.
+The first four years following the pilot project implementation had a number of valuable successes and learning experiences.
 As the project was meant to be an experimental pilot for the region, no specific, quantitative success criteria were set; however, the project can be evaluated against its ability to meet the project goals and objectives.
 The project positively engaged the public, created new partnerships and outreach connections, restricted grooming in an approximately 3-acre area, allowed vegetation to grow and sand hummocks to form along fence lines, provided comprehensive science-based monitoring data to inform soft-scape beach restoration solutions, supported wildlife, and is bringing back a rare coastal habitat type to the Los Angeles region.

 Additionally, the increased functions within the restoration habitat area included benefits to several notable species.
 Nesting of the federally threatened western snowy plover had not been recorded in the Los Angeles region for almost 70 years, and the first nest for the Los Angeles region was found within the restoration area in 2017 and contained three eggs.
 Though no nests have been identified in subsequent years, plovers were repeatedly identified on bird surveys throughout all survey years.
-The presence of plovers throughout breeding and wintering seasons on site suggests that the possibility of future nests by plovers in the area is likely.
+The presence of plovers throughout breeding and wintering seasons on site suggests that the possibility of future nests by plovers in the area is likely, and the site is now an important plover roosting area.

 Furthermore, two native plant species that were not seeded, woolly heads and pink sand verbena, were identified as germinating in the project area.
 It is possible that there was either an existing seed bank for these species already along Santa Monica Beach, or that they were transported by wind, waves, birds, or humans.
 Neither species was identified in areas adjacent to the project site.
+Vegetation surveys also indicate ongoing natural re-seeding and germination by existing plants occurring throughout the site.
 Another addition to the restoration project area was dune beetles, which provide an increased layer of the food web available to foraging birds and wildlife.
 Dune beetles were confirmed using a sieving technique by UCSB researchers, monitoring partners of TBF.
 Specimens were not collected for species-level identification but may potentially be collected in the future.

-Data suggest that the restoration area is considerably different from both the control sites and from itself over time as compared to the baseline surveys, especially for vegetation and sand morphology, though (as expected) vegetation cover remains relatively low after the third growing season.
+Data suggest that the restoration area is considerably different from both the control sites and from itself over time as compared to the baseline surveys, especially for increased vegetation and sand morphology, though (as expected) vegetation cover remains relatively low after the fourth growing season.
 Additional years will allow an evaluation of the vegetation cover trend over time.
 It is likely that the vegetation community will continue to establish, but will probably remain quite patchy, with expanses of bare ground in between plant hummocks, as is the trend for natural coastal strand habitat types.
 Elevation remains a good indicator that the restoration area is considerably different from both the baseline and control surveys, with multiple protocols indicating an increase in elevation along the fenced perimeters, oceanward berm, and throughout the restoration area surrounding patches of vegetation suggest that longer periods of time for scientific evaluation for these parameters will also allow for additional trends to be defined.
 Future monitoring will continue to inform sand morphology within the restoration site in response to vegetation growth, fence placement, and seasonal changes from storms, king tides, and wave energy.
 Additionally, elevation profile data will provide information to understand the effects of sand grooming versus the development of natural beach morphology over time.